-FRS 115 Revenue from Contracts with Customers
+SFRS(I) 15 Revenue from Contracts with Customers

-FRS 115 was issued which establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
-FRS 115 will supersede the current revenue recognition guidance including FRS 18 Revenue, FRS 11 Construction Contracts and the related Interpretations when it becomes effective.
+In December 2017, SFRS(I) 15 establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
+SFRS(I) 15 will supersede the current revenue recognition guidance including FRS 18 Revenue, FRS 11 Construction Contracts and the related Interpretations when it becomes effective.